Search

 The amount of liquid cash you have on hand is an individual decision.
 Your near-term cash flow needs and personal comfort level will determine the right balance for you.

-However much cash you decide to hold, however, remember that you'll need to monitor your portfolio and revisit your allocations and risk tolerance regularly as life presents you with new situations.
+However much cash you decide to hold, remember that you'll need to monitor your portfolio and revisit your allocations and risk tolerance regularly as life presents you with new situations.

 Thrivent financial advisors have the experience to help you evaluate your holdings and guide you through deciding the appropriate amount of liquid cash you should have in your portfolio.